Street children in India: Government involvement

 Street children in India are "a manifestation of societal malfunctioning and an economic and social order that does not take timely preventative action".
-Thus, many scholars believe that fixing the problems of street children depend on addressing the causal factors of their situations.
+Thus, many scholars believe that fixing the problems of street children depends on addressing the causal factors of their situations.
 Additionally, as these causal factors are addressed, help for the immediate situation of street children must also be given.

 India has set in place various forms of public policy concerning street children over the past two decades, but they have largely been ineffective because they are uninformed by sociological, anthropological, and geographical research on street children, meaning they do not always correctly assess and address needs.

 Prior to 1997, the "Official Vocabulary" of post-independence India did not contain the term "street child", and street children were only helped because they were grouped with other children that worked on the streets.
 For instance, the Coordination Committee for Vulnerable Children worked to give identity cards to children working on the streets in order to help protect them from police violence.
-In the early 1990s, facing pressure from non-governmental organisations (NGOs), the Indian government created the "Scheme for Assistance to Street Children," which launched in February 1993.
+In the early 1990s, facing pressure from non-governmental organisations (NGOs), the Indian government created the "Scheme for Assistance to Street Children", which launched in February 1993.
 Though many NGOs had meetings with the government to give feedback about the scheme and suggestions to improve it, none of these recommendations were included in the final draft, making it very difficult for NGOs to participate in it.

 Since their entrance into the policy arena and the Scheme was set in place, street children have been included in some other policies and programmes as well.
 The Indian Council of Child Welfare has included street children in their programmes, and in the 8th Five Year Plan a scheme for children in 6 metropolitan cities was set in place.
 The Ministry of Labour has also included street children in their livelihood training programmes, though this has been met with minimal success because many street children do not have the education necessary to participate in the programmes.